P站视频

 • Feeling dizzy or lightheaded

-Nervous system problems: This drug can have serious effects on the nervous system, which can result in symptoms such as:
+Nervous system problems: This drug can have serious effects on the nervous system, leading to a condition known as immune effector cell-associated neurotoxicity syndrome (ICANS).
+This can result in symptoms such as:

 • Headaches